-Because many people are brought up to believe everyone is straight and cisgender, when you are LGBTQ+, you can decide if you want to tell important people in your life about your sexual orientation/gender identity.
-Coming out is not just a single event.
-It is a process of sharing your identity with people in your life and you may decide to tell everyone at once, or over a longer time.
-It is about doing what feels right for you.
+Because many people are brought up to believe everyone is straight and cisgender, when you are LGBT+, you can decide if you want to tell important people in your life about your sexual/gender identity.

 Coming out allows you to live an open life, and reduces some of the stress and anxiety many people feel when they are hiding part of themselves.
 Lots of people say that coming out to family and friends feels like lifting a massive weight off their shoulders.
-Coming out can make it easier to find other LGBTQ+ people and any support or information that you need.
+Coming out can make it easier to find other LGBT+ people and any support or information that you need.

 Before coming out to others, it is important that you are ready to tell others, confident in yourself, and sure that you want to come out.

 Some people find it easier to first come out to a close friend or to somebody who accepts them for who they are.
-This could be a teacher, a youth worker or another LGBTQ+ person.
+This could be a Teacher, a Youth Worker or another LGBT+ person.
 Others feel it's important to come out to family members before anyone else.
 Coming out is different for everyone.
 However you choose to do it, it's important that you are happy for this person to know.
 Remember, you do not need to come out to everyone at once.